 The trivia items below may give away important plot points.

 Sal Mineo agreed to appear in the film because he hoped it would restart his career, much as the first "Apes" film had done for Roddy McDowall.
 However, when Mineo found the make-up uncomfortable, the script was re-written to kill his character off earlier than planned.
 This was Mineo's final theatrical film before he was murdered on February 12, 1976 at the age of 37.

-This film contradicts the prior films in a small but significant way.
-In the previous films, it was established that the ape society (other than "keeper of the faith" Dr. Zaius) had completely forgotten that an intelligent human society had preceded the ape civilization.
-But in this film, Cornelius says his people knew that dumb apes had once served human masters, until the apes revolted under a defiant leader named Aldo.
-Interestingly, the following sequels carefully edit Cornelius' comments to omit the name of Aldo, and leave the implication that Caesar is the revolutionary leader.
+This film contradicts the prior films in a significant way.
+In the previous films, it was established that the ape society (other than "keeper of the faith" Dr. Zaius) had completely forgotten that an intelligent human society had preceded the ape civilization, but in this film, Cornelius says his people knew that dumb apes had once served human masters, until the apes revolted under a defiant leader named Aldo.
+Interestingly, the sequels carefully edit Cornelius' comments to omit the name of Aldo, and leave the implication that Caesar is the revolutionary leader.
 The fifth film, Battle for the Planet of the Apes (1973), includes a central character named Aldo, but that film is set after the ape revolution, and clearly that Aldo is not the one Cornelius referred to.